Jesus Church, Troutbeck: Interior

 The nave and chancel are under a single roof, with the large beams being from the original church building.
 There is a west gallery accessed from a steep staircase in the tower.
 Seating is provided in the way of mid 18th century wooden pews.
 At the west end of the nave is the font, consisting of a shallow octagonal bowl on a tall stem.
 The stone pulpit is polygonal, and is decorated with blind traceried panels.
 A small lean-to extension to the north elevation contains an accessible toilet and kitchen.

+Stained glass

+The five-light east window has Perpendicular-style tracery and Pre-Raphaelite stained glass depicting scenes from the life of Jesus.
+It dates to 1873 and was designed by William Morris, Edward Burne-Jones and Ford Madox Brown.
+There are 6 pointed windows in the south wall and 7 in the north wall along with a small three-light window in the tower.